4ms/stm32mp1-baremetal/README.md

 gnu-sed` for details.

 ```
+# MacOS only:
 brew install gnu-sed
 export PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"`  ##or add it to your .zshrc/.bashrc
 ```

-## 2) Build and load U-Boot:
+## 2) Build a bootloader:

-I've added some pre-built images for U-Boot, so you can up and running more quickly.
+I've added some pre-built images for U-Boot, so you can get up and running more quickly.
-If you want to use the pre-built images, skip the next step.
+If you want to use the pre-built images, skip to step 3).

+If you want to compile U-Boot yourself, see the next step 2a).

+If you want to use MP1-Boot, go to step 2b).

-### Building U-Boot (optional)
+### 2a) Building U-Boot (optional)

 Build U-Boot using the script.
 The output will be in `third-party/u-boot/build/`:
 ```